-Victims of forced displacement face numerous challenges in obtaining the protection they deserve under international law.
+Victims of forced displacement face significant obstacles in accessing the protection guaranteed to them under international law.

-To address this injustice, the Umbrella Refugee Committee, as an initiative led by, with and for victims of forced displacement, established the Mobile Teams.
+To address these challenges, the Umbrella Refugee Committee—an initiative led by, with, and for people affected by forced displacement—established the Mobile Teams.

 What are our Mobile Teams?